father and child

 Spousal maintenance can be adjusted to address changes in each spouse's respective financial situations.
 If you've lost a job or are dealing with a financial hardship, our attorneys can seek a reduction in the spousal support you are obligated to pay.
 Similarly, if your spouse receives a promotion or has a higher income, we can advocate for appropriate adjustments to spousal maintenance obligations.

-The Dadvocates seek equitable treatment for men in all family law arrangements.
-We will make sure that the courts recognize the financial realities of each spouse.
+The Dadvocates, headquartered in Denver, seek equitable treatment for Colorado men in all family law arrangements.
+Our lawyers will make sure that the courts recognize the financial realities of each spouse.

 Fathers and ex-husbands who need help with family law disputes in Colorado can count on The Dadvocates.
 Contact our law firm online or call our Denver headquarters at: